Status: The Education (Reforming Teacher Profession Discipline) Amendment Act received royal assent on May 31, 2022

 Ministry responsible: Education

-Bill 15 the Education (Reforming Teacher Profession Discipline) Amendment Act would create the Alberta Teaching Profession Commission and appoint an arm’s-length commissioner to oversee teacher and teacher leader conduct and competency complaints for the profession.
+The Education (Reforming Teacher Profession Discipline) Amendment Act (formerly Bill 15) creates the Alberta Teaching Profession Commission and appoints an arm’s-length commissioner to oversee teacher and teacher leader conduct and competency complaints for the profession.
 This process would apply equally to all teacher and teacher leaders under the Education Act.

 The Commission would oversee a new model for teacher and teacher leader professionalism and disciplinary matters that would bring Alberta in line with best practices used in comparable provinces and other regulated professions.
 Parents can be assured the new Commission would further protect students and enhance accountability and transparency.

 The act builds on our recent work to strengthen the teaching profession.
 Important previous steps have included: